portlandcodeschool/jsi/_posts/00-01-03-modules.md

 }));
 {% endhighlight %}

 You may be able to guess (especially if you've done some programming in other languages before), but you also may not be able to.
-Knowing that the result may help as well, but it's still a lot of work to try to figure things out this way.
+Knowing the result may help as well, but it's still a lot of work to try to figure things out this way.

 Even if you can guess from the code and the result, would you feel comfortable writing code that used this `map` function?
 What if someone else wrote it and decides to change how it works ever so slightly?
 They never told you how it works, so why can't they change it?

 When you write modules or any code that someone else will be building off of, for that matter, you should document it.

 An example: